 #15 security procedure failure of 5G ProSe UE-to-network relay;

-#xx Failure from 5G ProSe end UE; or
+#xx Failure from 5G ProSe end UE;

+#yy 5G ProSe direct link for the pair of user info IDs already exists; or

 #111 protocol error, unspecified.

 If the target UE is not allowed to accept the PROSE DIRECT LINK ESTABLISHMENT REQUEST message, e.g., based on operator policy or configuration parameters for ProSe direct communication over PC5 as specified in clause 5.2, or the target UE is acting as a layer-3 relay UE, is in non-allowed area of its serving PLMN and the corresponding relay service code is not associated with high priority access as defined in clause 5.3.5 of 3GPP TS 24.501 [11], the target UE shall send a PROSE DIRECT LINK ESTABLISHMENT REJECT message containing PC5 signalling protocol cause value #1 "direct communication to the target UE not allowed".